 - Chemical agents are physically and chemically inert to rock and reservoir fluids.

-The issue of reducing greenhouse gas emissions into the atmosphere (decarbonization) becomes especially relevant with the increase in the field water cut.
-When the water cut is more than 90%, the volume of CO2, emissions generated by extraction of an oil barrel is comparable to emissions from the oil barrel combustion.
+The issue of reducing greenhouse gas emissions into the atmosphere (decarbonization) becomes especially relevant with an increase in water cut at the fields.
+Thus, when the water cut of the produced product is more than 90%, the volumes of CO 2 emissions generated as a result of the extraction of 1 barrel of oil are comparable to emissions from the combustion of a barrel of oil.

-Polymer and surfactant-polymer flooding can significantly reduce carbon dioxide emissions (in some cases up to 5 times per barrel of oil produced), by reducing water cut and reducing energy consumption for water circulation in the field system, which, in addition to environmental benefits, also provides additional economic benefits.
+Polymer and surfactant-polymer flooding can significantly reduce carbon dioxide emissions (in some cases up to 5 times per barrel of oil produced), by decreasing water cut and reducing energy consumption for water circulation at the field, which in addition to environmental also gives an additional economic effect.